tball78/AlexaPi/README.md

 To connect your Wii remote, hold the 1 and 2 buttons at the same time for a couple seconds, and let go.
 If it connects successfully, you should see the Player 1 LED light up.

+# Wii Remote LED feedback

+Here is the process if you are using the Wii remote LEDs.
+You press the A button on Wii remote and the player 4 LED turns on.
+Hold your button, ask your question, and let go of the button.
+When you let go of the button, the player 3 LED should come on.
+This lets us know we captured your recording, and it's being sent to Alexa.
+The player 4 LED should turn off when it's finished processing.
+Then Alexa will speak her response through the speaker.
+The player 3 LED will turn off when she is done speaking, and you are free to ask another question.
+If the client gets an error back from AVS, then the player 4 LED will flash 3 times.

+# Breadboard LED feedback

-Here is the process if you wired up the optional LEDs.
+Here is the process if you wired up the optional breadboard LEDs.
 You press a button (pushbutton, or A button on Wii remote) and the red LED turns on.
 Hold your button, ask your question, and let go of the button.
 When you let go of the button, the green LED should come on.
 This lets us know we captured your recording, and it's being sent to Alexa.
 The red LED should turn off when it's finished processing.
 Then Alexa will speak her response through the speaker.
 The green LED will turn off when she is done speaking, and you are free to ask another question.

 If the client gets an error back from AVS, then the Red LED will flash 3 times.
 This usually means something went wrong (is your pushbutton snug in the breadboard?
 Mine popped out once or twice during recording, causing this to happen).